 - Undertake lab based testing of systems against simulations and hardware devices

 - Field test prototypes and interact with partner companies

-- Demonstrated knowledge and expertise of the application of systems engineering
+- Demonstrated knowledge and expertise of the application of systems engineering and control systems design

 - Signal processing and simulation

 - Engineering elegant solutions to allow us to process large amount of data on tight timescales